eugeneyan/ml-design-docs/README.md

 Usually framed as business goals, such as increased customer engagement (e.g., CTR, DAU), revenue, or reduced cost.

 ## 4. Requirements & Constraints
 Functional requirements are those that should be met to ship the project.
 They should be described in terms of the customer perspective and benefit.
+(See [this](https://eugeneyan.com/writing/ml-design-docs/#the-why-and-what-of-design-docs) for more details.)

 Non-functional/technical requirements are those that define system quality and how the system should be implemented.
 These include performance (throughput, latency, error rates), cost (infra cost, ops effort), security, data privacy, etc.